kailash-manasarovar/statement/docs/timeline/2023/april.md

 - I meet [Sally in Lourdes](../early-years/2014.md#march-to-july).
 - I tell her I'm in love.
-- I can't stop talking about the thoughts racing through and looping around my mind continuously.
+- I talk incessantly about the thoughts racing through and looping around my mind continuously.
 - Sally can confirm how crazy I was about all this, and for how long too.
-It went on for well over a year; I assume while I was being drugged.
+It went on for well over 18 months more; I assume while I was being drugged.
 - While sitting across the river from the grotto, I text the trumpet teacher the Philip Glass music I had arranged the night before.
 - About half an hour later, I walk over to the grotto to sit with the pilgrims in front of Mary.
 - My phone goes off.
 It's WhatsApp.
 The trumpet teacher has replied.